Ex-JPMorgan trader contests UK regulator's 'Whale' findings - FT

 Graham Huntley, a London-based solicitor for Grout, and the FCA could not immediately be reached for a comment outside of regular business hours in the UK.

-Last year, JP Morgan admitted wrongdoing and agreed to pay more than $1 billion to settle U.S. and British regulatory probes into the $6.2 billion (3.61 billion pound) losses arising from risky derivatives bets made in 2012 that came to be known as the "London Whale" trades.
+Last year, JP Morgan admitted wrongdoing and agreed to pay more than $1 billion to settle U.S. and British regulatory probes into the $6.2 billion losses arising from risky derivatives bets made in 2012 that came to be known as the "London Whale" trades.